snoekiede/ObservablePropertiesTokio/README.md

 - **Observer pattern**: Subscribe to property changes with callbacks
 - **Filtered observers**: Only notify when specific conditions are met
 - **Async notifications**: Non-blocking observer notifications with Tokio tasks
+- **Batching**: Reduce overhead for high-frequency updates with configurable intervals
 - **Panic isolation**: Observer panics don't crash the system
 - **Type-safe**: Generic implementation works with any `Clone + Send + Sync` type
 - **Proper error handling**: All operations return `Result` types instead of panicking